 Exploring HR Careers with Iowa’s Biggest Employers

-Iowa’s top five employers are also the companies driving much of the demand for HR professionals throughout the state:
+Iowa’s top employers drive much of the demand for HR professionals throughout the state.
+The BLS recognizes the following companies as the largest employers in the state:

-Though it widely known that HR professionals handle a variety of workplace duties including staffing, resolving inter-staff disputes, and helping employees understand their benefits, job descriptions give a more comprehensive understanding of the daily functions of the HR professionals that work with some of Iowa’s top employers (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+HR professionals handle a variety of workplace duties that include staffing, resolving inter-staff disputes, and helping employees understand their benefits.
+The following job descriptions provide a more comprehensive understanding of the daily functions of the HR professionals that work with some of Iowa’s top employers (Shown for illustrative purposes only):

 Human Resources Generalist, Client Growth Consultants – The generalist will work with the company’s talent acquisition team, the general manager, and the president to identify, attract, and successfully recruit employees.